Everything you need to know about electronic medical record systems and practice management software

 At the core of any successful urgent care is a powerhouse front desk staff.
 Get tips on hiring and interview questions to land the right candidates.
 And learn how to help them be as efficient as possible — so you get more, happier, patients through the door and ensure cleaner claims.

 Given the nature of urgent care, clinics use EMR systems to chart and do not typically deal with EHRs.
-As mentioned above, a PM system is usually a combined EMR/PM solution, which is how most EMR solutions are packaged.
+As mentioned above, a PM system is usually a combined EMR/PM solution, which is how most EMR systems are packaged.
 Integrating the two tools eliminates duplicative tasks and helps ensure accuracy for a more efficient workflow.

 An EMR/PM solution should also help you run better as an urgent care business.
 Whether you’re transitioning from paper records or replacing your current EMR/PM, here are some common pain points a new system (and vendor) should address.

-Your EMR software should streamline your workflow, not slow it down.
+Your EMR system should streamline your workflow, not slow it down.
 Urgent care software is not labor-intensive — it requires few clicks when charting and allows more than one person to be in a chart simultaneously.
 All of this helps you maintain a workflow that keeps urgent care urgent.

 Your ultimate goal is to ensure every patient that comes through your door has the best possible experience.
 Quality software helps you: